creme332/Binomial-Distribution-Visualiser/README.md

 `X ~ B(n,p)` is drawn for any valid parameters `n`, `p`

 # How to use #
-All the code required to run the program in `main.cpp`
+All the code required to run the program in `main.cpp`.
+It is recommended to put your terminal in full screen.

 Call function as :
 ```cpp